 This sustainable approach also extends to their innovative skincare.
 The beauty disruptor recently introduced its Lab range, formulated with ingredients that have been cultivated in a laboratory to reduce carbon emissions.
 The products contain Spiraglow, algae that’s bio fabricated in-house to hydrate, smooth and moisturise skin, and is far less resource intensive than its ‘natural’ counterpart.

 When vegan skincare brand Bybi first launched in 2017, its pioneering packaging certainly caught the attention of consumers.
 And rightly so.
 This was one of the first beauty brands to use a bioplastic derived from sugarcane, which offsets 4,800 tonnes of carbon emissions through the growing of the plant.
 Little surprise this plastic alternative has since been adopted by multiple other brands.

 Beauty Babe Balm

 Aluminium is being heralded as the best plastic alternative for many sustainable beauty brands; whereas only 9% of plastics ever made have been recycled, 75% of aluminium produced is still in use today, and recycling only requires 8% of the energy needed to create it from scratch.
 And while the Kankan reusable pump isn’t aluminium, it’s made from post-consumer plastics and is designed to encourage consumers to refill and reuse.

 The products are housed in aluminium, the only material that can be recycled infinitely.
-What’s more, the smart designs mean that products can also be re-filled and reused endlessly, finding new life as shower gel dispensers, toothbrush holders or hip flasks.
-The brand are also active members of 1% For The Planet, an organisation that deliver funding directly to various environmental charities, through which they donate 1% of their annual revenue to green causes.
+What’s more, the smart designs mean that products can also be refilled and reused endlessly, finding new life as shower gel dispensers, toothbrush holders or hip flasks.
+The brand is also an active member of 1% For The Planet, an organisation that delivers funding directly to various environmental charities, through which they donate 1% of their annual revenue to green causes.